jmltn/jamesmilton.me/index.md

 In addition to exploring design and code, James is a keen [videoographer](https://www.youtube.com/channel/UC4G3WR8U8Uk0OY62jD1Ut_w) and guitarist.
 More of his work can be found on his [portfolio](https://jamesmilton.me/portfolio).

->The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>
+>The world always seems brighter when youâ€™ve just made something that wasnâ€™t there before. <cite>Neil Gaiman</cite>

-Take a look at his [résumé](https://drive.google.com/file/d/1meFAdxZk85ijy1dmp-P3f6xIMR_sW6NW/view).
+Take a look at his [rÃ©sumÃ©](https://drive.google.com/file/d/1meFAdxZk85ijy1dmp-P3f6xIMR_sW6NW/view).
 If you like what you see, send over an [email](mailto:james.milton@me.com), or find him on [Instagram](https://www.instagram.com/james.jpg/), [Youtube](https://www.youtube.com/channel/UC4G3WR8U8Uk0OY62jD1Ut_w) or [Linkedin](https://www.linkedin.com/in/jmltn/).

 *Stay stoked*